-If a student discovers a fire, he or she should immediately evacuate the building, sound the alarm if it is not activated, dial 911, and advise the dispatcher of the situation.
-In the event the fire has been extinguished, the student should contact the Public Safety& Security Office at 636-949-4911 to alert security staff of the incident.
-Fires should also be reported to resident directors, residential assistants (if the fire occurs in a dorm), or the Campus Facilities Office.
+If a student or staff member discovers a fire, he or she should immediately evacuate the building, sound the alarm if it is not activated, dial 911, and advise the dispatcher of the situation.
+In the event the fire has been extinguished, the student or staff member should contact the Public Safety & Security Office at 636-949-4911 to alert security staff of the incident.
+Fires should also be reported to Residential Life staff (if the fire occurs in a dorm), or the Campus Facilities Office.

-The LU Student Handbook, 2016-2017, states that, "Prohibited items include waterbeds, wireless routers, washers, dryers, pets, dart boards, cooking appliances (such as microwaves, electric grills, blenders, and any other cooking appliances), barbecue pits, window and window-vented air conditioners, outside antennae, halogen lamps, incense and candles, and empty alcohol containers used as decoration."
-The Student Handbook states, "Do not smoke outside of designated smoking areas.
-Smoking is prohibited in all residence halls and is only allowed in the designated smoking areas."
+The LU Student Handbook, 2017-2018, states that, "Prohibited items include waterbeds, wireless routers, washers, dryers, pets, dart boards, cooking appliances (such as microwaves, electric grills, blenders, and any other cooking appliances), barbecue pits, window and window-vented air conditioners, outside antennae, halogen lamps, incense and candles, and empty alcohol containers used as decoration."